fossasia/eventyay-tickets/doc/admin/installation/enterprise.rst

 Buying the license
 ------------------

-To obtain a license, please get in touch at sales@pretix.eu.
+To obtain a license, please get in touch at sales@eventyay.com.
 Please let us know how many tickets you roughly intend to sell per year and how many servers you want to use the plugin on.
 We recommend having a look at our `price list`_ first.